barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - Planner runs similarity checks between requested outcomes and capability summaries (embedding lookup cached in memory).
 - Context bundler translates expectation (“two variants”) into per-agent instructions so strategists craft two briefs and writers fill both slots without code changes.
 - Agents continue to rely on natural-language prompts but receive machine-readable return schemas and validation hints alongside human context.
+- A dedicated registry service (see `packages/flex-agents-server/src/services/flex-capability-registry.ts`) caches active entries in memory with a configurable TTL (`FLEX_CAPABILITY_CACHE_TTL_MS`) and automatically marks records inactive once their heartbeat timeout elapses.
+- The database layer persists metadata to the shared `flex_capabilities` table (Drizzle schema + migration), keyed by `capability_id` with timestamps for `registered_at`, `last_seen_at`, and rolling `status` (`active`/`inactive`).
+- Agents self-register by calling `POST /api/v1/flex/capabilities/register`; the endpoint validates payloads against `CapabilityRegistrationSchema`, upserts the table, and returns the current active registry view.
+- Planner consumers should retrieve capabilities via the registry service (`listActive`, `getCapabilityById`) to honour cache/heartbeat semantics instead of querying the database directly.

 ## 12. UI & Client Integration
 - Introduce a feature-flagged “Create Post (Flex)” popup (gated via env var such as `USE_FLEX_AGENTS_POPUP`) that targets `/api/v1/flex/run.stream`, keeping legacy flows untouched.